Child Abuse Prevention

-In 2018, OJJDP awarded nearly $18 million under its Victims of Child Abuse grant programs, which support child advocacy centers and multidisciplinary teams of professionals who respond to the maltreatment of children.
+In 2019, OJJDP awarded more than $19 million under its Victims of Child Abuse grant programs to support child advocacy centers and multidisciplinary teams of professionals who respond to the maltreatment of children.

 The OJJDP-supported National Children's Alliance has launched the multi-year SHINE Campaign, which lifts up the voices of survivors and empowers local communities to better serve victims of child abuse.
 The effort aims to change the conversation on child sexual abuse to give individuals an accessible way to become child advocates and support the work of child advocacy centers.

 OJJDP's National Mentoring Resource Center (NMRC) provides access to no-cost training and technical assistance, mentoring tools, and program and training materials.

 NMRC highlights partnerships between mentoring organizations and child welfare agencies—partnerships that have proven effective in supporting youth and strengthening families.
 To receive these updates, sign up for the NMRC e-newsletter here.

 Children's Advocacy Centers (CACs), which coordinate the investigation, treatment, and prosecution of child abuse cases by utilizing multidisciplinary teams of professionals involved in child protective and victim advocacy services, law enforcement and prosecution, and physical and mental health.
 There are 881 CACs nationwide, 367,797 children helped last year and more than 1.91 million people received child abuse prevention training, according to the NAC website.

 Internet Crimes Against Children Task Force Program (ICAC program) helps state and local law enforcement agencies develop an effective response to technology-facilitated child sexual exploitation and Internet crimes against children.
 The ICAC program is a national network of 61 coordinated task forces representing over 4,500 federal, state, and local law enforcement and prosecutorial agencies.